 The Interim Final RCRA Facility Assessment Report for Rockwell International Corporation states that the Sodium Burn Pit had soil contamination, but it was unknown if radioactive waste had been burned there.
 In October 1978, three contaminated sodium barrels were found in the sodium burn pit.
-The barrels had a maximum activity of 1 mrad/hour.
+The barrels had a maximum exposure rate of 1 mrad/hour.
 The barrels were removed and taken to the RMHF for disposal (Sapere Consulting, 2005).
 After the discovery of contaminated items at the site, periodic radiation surveys and soil samples were performed from 1978 through 1983.
 Based on process history, the contaminants of concern are cesium-137, strontium, and thorium.
 Results indicated low levels (56 pCi/g maximum) of radioactive contamination (principally cesium-137), primarily in the lower pond.
 Contamination was not identified in areas outside the ponds.

-The Sodium Burn Pit was an outdoor area not continuously occupied, nor continuously used.
-Because the pit was not an operations area, exposures for individuals that may have intermittently occupied the

-Sodium Burn Pit would have been lower than exposures for individuals who performed operations work with the source materials that were delivered to this location.
+The Sodium Burn Pit was an outdoor area, neither continuously occupied nor continuously used.
+Because the pit was not an operations area, exposures for individuals that may have intermittently occupied the Sodium Burn Pit would have been lower than exposures for individuals who performed operations work with the source materials that were delivered to this location.
 In addition, significant radiological exposures resulting from worker activities in the vicinity of the Sodium Burn Pit are unlikely because of the controls in place at this location.
 For example, workers were required to maintain a safe distance from the pits (including lined and unlined pits/ponds) because of the potentially violent reactions that could occur in the case of sodium or potassium making contact with water.

-The availability of actual bioassay results (and associated program data and documentation that support the ability to interpret the internal data) for affected and/or associated members of the proposed worker class supports NIOSH's ability to reconstruct dose for those members of the proposed class with sufficient accuracy.
-Because this data includes the worst case exposure scenarios for the proposed worker class, NIOSH contends that the availability of these data also supports the ability to establish a bounding exposure scenario for any exposures to personnel at the burn pit, or for any member of the proposed worker class evaluated in this report.
+The availability of actual bioassay results after 1958 (and associated program data and documentation that support the ability to interpret the internal data) supports NIOSH's ability to reconstruct dose for those workers who might have been affected by or associated with burn pit operations.
+Because the data would include the most highly exposed individuals , NIOSH contends that the availability of these data also supports the ability to establish a bounding exposure scenario for any exposures to personnel at the burn pit, or for any member of the worker class evaluated in this report and who worked after the 1955-1958 time period.